 17. Choose an Accent Color

 To create a coffee table vignette, Pamela O’Brien uses an accent color to her advantage.
 “In the above home, turquoise is an important part of the color story,” she says.
-“We added a rustic tray with three glass jars in flowers, and used the pop of color in the glass to add interest and help you notice the color in other places, such as in the sofa pillows.”
-Additionally, O’Brien says that using a tray gives small items importance, and makes it easy to change out your decor or make room for people to place food and drinks while entertaining.
+“We added a rustic tray with three glass jars in flowers and used the pop of color in the glass to add interest and help you notice the color in other places, such as in the sofa pillows.”
+Additionally, O’Brien says that using a tray gives small items importance and makes it easy to change your decor or make room for people to place food and drinks while entertaining.

 18. Stay Practical

 While many can feel overwhelmed by the amount of decor options for your coffee table, Lucy Small of State and Season Home Design & Supply says that “the perfect coffee table set up tells you exactly what you’re supposed to use it for.”
 The above seating area “is designed to be a place to chat, read a book, and sip your coffee.
-So naturally, we have it decorated with a few books on theme to this home, some coasters, and (fake) fruit in a pedestal bowl for a little bit of color.”
+So naturally, we have it decorated with a few books on a theme to this home, some coasters, and (fake) fruit in a pedestal bowl for a little bit of color.”

 19. Natural Textures